Pattern Welded Seaxe

-Skill level: Seasoned beginner and up, must have competent forging skills
+Skill level: Intermediate and up, must have proficient blade forging and Damascus knowledge.

 CLICK TO ENROLL NOW

 This six day class will go through the stages of planning and creating a historically accurate and authentic Seax using modern methods and materials.
 Students will use 1075, 15n20, and wrought iron to create multi bar pattern welded blades.
 After grinding and heat treating we will fashion a simple wooden handle for our blades and create simple leather sheaths with metal decoration.
 Seaxes were incredible weapons and tools which were used for a long time throughout Europe during the migration period and Viking age.
 In modern times an antler handle is often fixed to a blade with a 45 degree clipped point and called a Seax.
 Most people think of them as very rough and primitive blades, but that couldn’t be further from the truth.
 Seaxes were precisely tapered and designed, with subtle changes in proportion and decoration that imply that function and beauty were both equally important.
 In this class we will study photos of originals and get a better understanding of what these blades really were.
 Each student will leave with a finished pattern welded Seax that resonates with historical examples.

 This is an intermediate class and previous experience forge welding and making blades will be greatly beneficial to each student.